Carbon neutrality/climate change action

 *6 CN strategy planning and execution by business division

-Linking climate change response and executive compensation
+Linking climate change responses to executive compensation

 The remuneration system for our directors (excluding part-time directors and outside directors) and senior executive officers and above consists of ① fixed compensation, ② performance-linked bonuses, ③ performance-linked stock compensation, and ③ performance-linked stock compensation.
 It also includes CO₂ reduction indicators that are essential for realizing a carbon-neutral, recycling-oriented society.

-Corporate Governance > Initiatives > Officer Compensation
+Corporate Governance > Initiatives > Executive compensation

 Strategy